Local Authority Pollution Prevention and Control

-The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010 requires that processes identified in the Act, or by regulations made under the Act, must have a Permit to operate.
+The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010 (as amended) requires that processes identified in the Act, or by regulations made under the Act, must have a Permit to operate.

 The Act covers a wider range of industrial processes using A1, A2 and 'Part B' classifications.

 The Environment Agency controls A1 processes (e.g. Fawley Refinery) and Local Authorities control A2 and 'Part B' processes.

 The only known A2 process within the New Forest District Council area is a Timber Treatment installation.
 'Part B' processes include activities such as vehicle re-spraying, wood, metal and plastic coating, surface cleaning, dry cleaners and unloading of petrol to name just a few.

 Any person operating an A2 or 'Part B' process that requires a Permit must submit an application, with a fee, to the local authority.
 The authority must then assess the application within a set period of time, then ultimately either issue a Permit in accordance with government guidance or refuse the application.